huaize2020/awesome-frontend/README-en.md

   - [OpenLayers](https://github.com/openlayers/openlayers) - A high-performance, feature-packed library for all your mapping needs.
   - [cesium](https://github.com/CesiumGS/cesium) - An open-source JavaScript library for world-class 3D globes and maps.
   - [L7](https://github.com/antvis/L7) - Large-scale WebGL-powered Geospatial Data Visualization analysis framework which relies on Mapbox GL or AMap to render basemaps.

+### Game

+- [phaser](https://github.com/photonstorm/phaser) - Phaser is a fun, free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.
+- [Babylon.js](https://github.com/BabylonJS/Babylon.js) - Babylon.js is a powerful, beautiful, simple, and open game and rendering engine packed into a friendly JavaScript framework.

 ### Editor